zkitX/fusee-launcher/README.md

 guides are to follow!
 Stay tuned...

 ### Use Instructions
 The main launcher is "fusee-launcher.py".
-More instructions are to follow.
+Linux and macOS are natively supported with Windows support coming Soon™.

+With a Tegra device in RCM and connected via USB, invoke the launcher with the desired payload as an argument, e.g. `./fusee-launcher.py payload.bin`.
+Linux systems currently require either that the Tegra device be connected to an XHCI controller (used with blue USB 3 ports) or that the user has patched their EHCI driver.

 ### Credits
 Fusée Gelée (CVE-2018-6242) was discovered and implemented by Kate Temkin (@ktemkin);